 12. Befriend Your Fridge

-As a principle, it is best to limit your grocery shopping of produce and meats to smaller quantities that the family will consume weekly.
 This practice preserves the product’s freshness and nutritional value.
-It also helps organize your refrigerator space efficiently and enables remembering the items in your fridge so food does not get spoiled.
+It also helps organize your refrigerator space efficiently and enables you to remember the items so food does not get spoiled.

 The washing, cutting, and repacking of produce and meat before placing these in your fridge or freezer also saves significant time throughout the week during cooking.

-By the way, your fridge and freezer need a thorough cleaning and disinfecting each month, on average.
-Use an open pack of baking soda to get rid of odors in your fridge safely, should this become a concern.
+On average, your fridge and freezer need a thorough cleaning and disinfecting each month.
+Use an open pack of baking soda to eliminate odors in your fridge safely should this become a concern.

-A well-kept kitchen is not a one-time process.
+A well-kept kitchen is a process that takes time.
 Staying tidy requires lifestyle changes.
-If you’re ready for those changes and would like professional assistance with your kitchen adventure, don’t hesitate to contact us at My Space Reclaimed, LLC.
+If you’re ready for those changes and want professional assistance with your kitchen adventure, don’t hesitate to contact us at My Space Reclaimed, LLC.
 We will be thrilled to partner with you.

 13. Adopt A Meal Planning System

-If you don’t have a meal planning routine, you should see how it can make your life much easier.
-Of course, this requires some prep work, but it is just once.
-Then you’ll be gliding through your weekly planning, shopping, cooking.
+Having a meal-planning routine makes your life much easier.
+Of course, this requires some prep work, but once that’s done, you’ll be gliding through your weekly planning, shopping, and cooking.

 It starts by going through all your clippings and books full of recipes.
 By the way, as a bonus for following this procedure, you get a streamlined kitchen book and recipe area.

-Since each recipe includes its ingredients and the amounts, you have your grocery list done!
-Add any other items like snacks and miscellaneous needed and go shopping to that list.
+Since each recipe includes ingredients and the amounts, you have your grocery list done!
+Add any other items like snacks and miscellaneous needed and go shopping.

 Provided that your dishwasher is in working order, there is no need to see the accumulation of dirty dishes and things in the sink or counter.